torgrimt/zabbix-ntfy/README.md

 - `{$NTFY.TOKEN}` The token created for the NTFY account to use (optional - token authentication).

-Enable a trigger action to use the NTFY Media Type: *Alerts -> Actions -> Trigger Actions* Enable a trigger action to use the NTFY Media Type: *Alerts -> Actions -> Trigger Actions*
+Enable a trigger action to use the NTFY Media Type: *Alerts -> Actions -> Trigger Actions*

 Go to *Users -> Users* and add the ntfy.sh Media Type to your user.
-Go to *Users -> Users* and add the ntfy.sh Media Type to your user.
+The *Send To* field needs to be populated, but isn't used for anything.

 ## Customization
 ### Message Priority